 In the Europe Union, the catalogue is organized according to environmental themes (16) and sub-themes (55).
 Indicators are listed under sub-themes and for each indicator there are clickable links to its data and metadata.
 Next to the indicator's name, its owner and code are mentioned in parenthesis.
 An indicator metadata file provides information on the definition, properties, dissemination and methodology for developing the indicator.
 Themes, sub-themes and indicators are all listed in alphabetical order.
+See table below:

-Table below shows the Europe Union eurostat Directorate E: Sectoral a nd regional statistics European Commission Environmental indicator catalogue (as of 24 May 2017) Indicator name (producer_indicator code) Indicator Metadata Theme Sub-theme [EEA: European Environment Agency] link link Sub-theme [EEA: European Environment Agency] link link Sub-theme Environmental impact of agriculture [EEA: European Environment Agency] link link Environmental impact of [EEA: European Environment Agency] Area under agri-environmental commitment (Eurostat_tsdpc430) Iink link Theme Agriculture Environmental impact of link Metadata
+Table 1.
+Environmental Indicators Catalogue in the Europe Union eurostat Directorate E: Sectoral a and regional statistics European Commission Environmental indicator catalogue (as of 24 May 2017) Theme Sub-theme Indicator name (producer_indicator code) [EEA: European Environment Agency] Indicator link Metadata link Agriculture Environmental impact of agriculture agriculture Area under agri-environmental commitment (Eurostat_tsdpc430) Indicator agriculture Area under agri-environmental commitment (Eurostat_tsdpc430) Area under organic farming (Eurostat_tsdpc440) Indicator Indicator Metadata